alextownson/learning-node/README.md

 ### 02. restaurant_web_server

 - Built a Fastify web server, learning how Node’s event loop handles asynchronous requests and avoids blocking.
-- Configured routes to serve dynamic content and organized your project using separate data modules.
+- Configured routes to serve dynamic content and organized my project using separate data modules.
-- Implemented server-side rendering with EJS and improved the visual design of web pages using static assets.
+- Implemented server-side rendering with EJS and learned how to use static assets.
-- Integrated key Fastify plug-ins to enhance functionality and streamline your application.
+- Integrated key Fastify plug-ins to enhance functionality and streamline my application.

 ### 03. password_manager

-- Built my own password manager application
+- Built my own password manager application.
-- Implemented secure password hashing logic utilizing the bcrypt package
+- Implemented secure password hashing logic utilizing the bcrypt package.
-- Set up a MongoDB database collection for passwords
+- Set up a MongoDB database collection for passwords.
-- Configured Node to use the mongodb package with user input
+- Configured Node to use the mongodb package with user input.